JQL/yii2-bootstrap4/README.md

 We now have a fully operational site using Yii2 and Bootstrap 3.

-Note: if you have a template on your system like AdminLTE which uses Twitter Bootstrap 3 then upgrading will break the template and you will need to edit the template's css.
+Note: if you have a template on your system like AdminLTE which uses Bootstrap 3 then upgrading will break the template and you will need to edit the template's css.

-### Installing and configuring Twitter Bootstrap 4 on Yii2
+### Installing and configuring Bootstrap 4 on Yii2
 Watch the video from ""
 1. Open Terminal in your _htdocs/bootstrap4_ folder.
 It is essential you are in the root of your _bootstrap4_ folder.
 2. Uninstall Bootstrap 3 from Yii2: